Winston Reid: West Ham United

 Ahead of the 2012–13 season, Reid opted to stay and train with his West Ham teammates ahead of the new Premier League season rather than represent New Zealand at the London Olympics.
 Reid started the season well when he helped West Ham United keep a clean sheet in a 1–0 win against Aston Villa in the opening game of the season.
 On 1 September, Reid scored his first Premier League goal in West Ham's 3–0 victory against Fulham.
 Despite helping the club collect four points throughout December, Reid's performance was a standout that he was named December's SBOBET Player of the Month by the club's supporters.
-Reid captained West Ham for the first time in his career against Manchester United in the third round replay of FA Cup and helped the side lose 1–0.
+Reid captained West Ham for the first time in his career against Manchester United in the third round replay of the FA Cup, a match they lost 1–0.
 Two months later, he became a stand in captain once again following injuries to Kevin Nolan and Mark Noble, coming against Stoke City and Chelsea.
 However, by April, he suffered a thigh injury that saw him miss two matches.
 Reid returned to the starting line–up against Manchester United on 17 April 2013, helping the side draw 2–2.
 It was announced on 1 May that Reid signed a two-year extension to his contract until the end of the 2014–15 season.
 Arguably his best season since joining the club, Reid was rewarded for his form on 8 May when he was named Hammer of the Year, as West Ham went on to finish the season in 10th.
 In his third season, he made 37 appearances and scoring once in all competitions.

 At the start of the 2013–14 season, Reid started the season well when he helped the side keep two clean sheets in the first two league matches.
 Reid scored the opening goal in a 3–0 away win against rivals Tottenham Hotspur on 6 October 2013, ending the club's five league match losing streak.
 However, a month later, he suffered an ankle injury in training which required surgery.
 By late–January, Reid made a return to full training.
 It was not until on 1 February 2014 when he made his return from injury, starting the whole game, in a 2–0 home win against Swansea City.
 Following his return, Reid regained back his first team place for the closing months of the season and helped the club retain their status in the league, finishing thirteenth place.
 He made his 100th appearance for West Hamin all competitions on 15 April in a 1–3 defeat away to Arsenal.
 In his fourth season at the club, Reid made 22 appearances and scored once in all competitions.